keelancook/keelancook.github.io/_posts/2025-09-11-next-gen-goes-to-church.md

 [![Reaching the Next Generation](images/promo/deyoung-next-gen.png)](https://amzn.to/3VaQfRJ){:target="_blank"}

 ## Church Going Average: 1.6 Weekends a Month
 Now, let's be honest, 1.6 weekends a month seems pretty underwhelming as an average for all adults regardless of generation.
-Of the people that we call "regular church attenders", they come less than 2 times a month.
+Of the people that we call "regular church attenders," they come less than 2 times a month.

 Though it appears low, remember this is also an average.
 That means you are lumping in the people who are there every time someone unlocks the church doors with the folk that barely make it every six months.
-According to Barna's data, they poled all adults in their database who attended church in the last 6 months.
+According to Barna's data, they polled all adults in their database who attended church in the last 6 months.
 This metric created their respondent pool.
 That is a low barrier of entry, but with good reason.
-They goal was to catch people who self-identified as regular church attenders and see what that actually means to them.
+The goal was to catch people who self-identified as regular church attenders and see what that actually means to them.
 This produced a respondent pool of thousands, so it is plenty for a decent survey.

 After marking out the respondent pool, they determined their frequency.
 If you lump all those people who only came once in six months together with the Sunday School teachers there every Sunday, you get 1.6 a month.